Arizona Child Support Deviation Factors and Burden of Proof

 Burden of Proof and Process

-- • Evidence of one or more statutory factors
+- • One or more statutory deviation factors actually apply

-- • Proof that guideline amount is unjust
+- • The guideline amount would be inappropriate or unjust

-- • Demonstration that deviation serves child's best interest
+- • The requested deviation still serves the child's best interest

-- • General financial hardship or difficulty paying
+- • General financial hardship with no statutory hook

 - • Voluntary underemployment or lifestyle choices

-- • Desire to punish or reward other parent
+- • Attempts to punish or reward the other parent

-- • Informal agreements not approved by court
+- • Informal deals the court never approved

 Frequently Asked Questions